spajus/gitmon/README.md

 Usage
 -----

-    gitmon [--version] [-v] [--debug] [-c gitmon.conf]
+usage: gitmon [-v] [--version] [-c <path>] [-h|--help]

+Parameters:
+  -v          Verbose output
+  --version   Prints GitMon version
+  -c <path>   Runs GitMon using configuration file provided in <path>
+  -h, --help  Prints help

+Commands:
+              When no command is given, GitMon scans repositories for updates test        Checks configuration and displays test notification configure   Opens GitMon configuration file for editing

 You have three options for placing your configuration file:

-1. Create ~/.gitmon.conf
+1. Recommended approach: Run 'gitmon' after a fresh install and it will create you ~/.gitmon.conf, then run 'gitmon configure' to edit it
-2. Put gitmon.conf anywhere you want and define GITMON_CONF env variable
+2. Put gitmon.conf anywhere you want and define GITMON_CONF env variable ('gitmon configure' will not work though)
-3. Run gitmon with -c /path/to/config.file
+3. Run gitmon with -c /path/to/config.file (useful during development)

-Refer to provided gitmon.conf.example when creating your configuration.

 Known Issues
 ------------